AquariusPower/CppDebugMessages/.devsPrefs/AquariusPower/git tools/readme.txt

 #######################################

-The scripts .sh are to process multiple files at once.
+# The scripts .sh are to process multiple files at once.
-Link them to some executable path like $HOME/bin or add current folder to $PATH.
+# Link them to some executable path like $HOME/bin or add current folder to $PATH.

+# use like this:

+gitFindUncomittedFiles.sh # to confirm it is all ok gitFindUncomittedFiles.sh --sbkp # to create the backukps

+# now do your safety backup (for ex sync with Unison)
+# and at git gui select all (yes all will work) and revert changes (will only for the changed ones)
+gitCreatePatchesForSBKPs.sh

+# change the branch and
+gitApplyPatches.sh # ignore the ones unrelated to current branch

+gitTrashTmpFiles.sh # after you applied at all branches run this